codecraftingtools/codecraftingtools.github.io/src/design.rst

 software components that can be deployed on any supported hardware architecture without source code changes, regardless of the target instruction set, byte order, or bit width.
-This means that any platform-specific code is either pushed down into the run-time environment, handled by lower-level hardware abstraction layers, or strategically isolated in a few components with abstracted interfaces.
+This means that any platform-specific code must be incorporated into a lower-level abstraction layer, handled by the run-time environment, or strategically isolated in a few components with abstracted interfaces.
 Although we desire to support a broad range of hardware architectures, the current priority is support for **64-bit x86** and **32-bit ARM**